-Your association's leadership should reflect the diversity of your community in terms of race, heritage, gender, and age.
+Your association's leadership should reflect the diversity of your community in terms of culture, heritage and even age.
 Ask people of different ages and backgrounds to get involved.
-Even though not everyone you ask will say yes, it is still important to ask and include these groups.
-Some residents will not have the time or inclination right then, but knowing they were asked will mean a lot and it leaves the door open for future involvement.
+And remember, even though not everyone you ask will say 'yes,' it is still important that you ask.
+Some residents will not have the time or inclination right then, but knowing they were asked will mean a lot ... and it leaves the door open for future involvement.